markjnkim/es_mod/01-html/content/step-3-hero.md

 </section>
 ```

 > **Heads up**: The browser doesn't care if lines are indented or if every element is on the same line.
-But indentation is an organizational tool for yourself and other developers to help read and understand the code and a great habit to start.
+But indentation is an organizational tool for yourself and other developers to help read and understand the code and is a great habit to start.

 Now that we have our `div` element, let's insert the child elements within this `div` including the heading and text.
 ```html